whiteclover/Medoly/README.rst

-Medoly is a Web Framework inspried by Spring and Emberjs desgin.
+Medoly is a Web Framework, the design is inspried by Spring-boot and Emberjs.

-#.
-Auto-custom mako template
-#.
-Flexible ioc manager
+#. mako(choco ) tempalte with  ui module styles
+#. mvc and mvvm
+#. all tornado  features
+#. auto dependency injection
+#. flexible config and bootstrap

 .. code:: python